Karmaphal Daata Shani: Plot

 10 years later, Shani returns and now he marries Dhamini due to some situation and even he earns lot of enemies namely Ravana, Indra and Rahu.
-However, Shani faces all and try to keep the situation as normally, but due to sevvai, Dhamini curses Shani as he never sees anyone's face, because They were getting far instead of consummating their Marriage.
+However, Shani faces all and tries to keep the situation normal, but due to sevvai, Dhamini curses Shani as he never sees anyone's face, because they were getting far instead of consummating their marriage.
 To avoid these kind of situations, Shani must to take over his karmapal power again but Shani refused.
 Later, Chaaya understood Shani by Dhamini's proof and speech.
 Finally, Ravana took a war on Suryaloka to capture all navagrahas but Shani tried to stop him as much as he can.
 By the end, Shani retakes his karmapal power and even released from bane which Dhamini gave and defeat Ravana and joins with his family.
 Further he continues his karmapal to everyone.